 The Explorer performed OK with our box fan test where we set up a fan 24 inches to the side of the stove while boiling a kettle of water.
 It clocked in at 5 minutes, just 1:20 longer than without the fan.
 However, when we were cooking in a natural breeze (i.e., variable and unpredictable), the story changed.
-While we had a windscreen, it only protected the top of the stove, not the area below where the burner is housed.
-Therefore, when wind starting creeping in around us, low flames would frequently get snuffed out, causing us to have to move our pot or pan out of the way and relight the burner.
-The Explorer does not have an auto-ignition system like the Pro 60X, which also would get blown out on windy days, but was much easier to relight.
+While this stove does have a windscreen, it only protects the top of the stove, not the area below where the burner is housed.
+Therefore, when wind starts creeping in, low flames are prone to being snuffed out.
+Because the Explorer does not have an auto-ignition system, you will have to move your cookware out of the way each time this happens to relight the burner.

 The open, airy design of the Explorer shows why it's easy to keep clean, but also why it was easily affected by the wind.

-The Explorer simmered almost like a professional gas range (on calm, windless days), leaving us impressed and satisfied.
-It was on par with our Editors' Choice winner, the Camp Chef Everest and our Top Pick for Portability, the Jetboil Genesis Basecamp.
+The Explorer simmers almost like a professional gas range — at least on calm, windless days.
+It was on par with our Editors' Choice winner, the Everest and our Top Pick for Portability, the Jetboil Genesis Basecamp.

-From delicately fried eggs and veggies to perfectly cooked pancakes and bacon, we had no complaints while simmering on this model except for the fact that, when turned down low, the flame was prone to go out on breezy days.
+From delicately fried eggs and veggies to perfectly cooked pancakes and bacon, we have no complaints when simmering on this model except for the fact that, when turned down low, the flame is more prone to blowing out on breezy days.
 Get your fine cooking hat on when cheffing with the Explorer.